colacbrr/colacbrr/README.md

 ### [Real-Time Emotion Recognition Platform](https://github.com/colacbrr/Real-Time-Emotion-Recognition-Platform)

-**What it is:** Applied ML platform for facial emotion recognition with training, comparison, and live inference workflows.
+Applied ML platform for facial emotion recognition with training, comparison, and live inference workflows.

-**Why it matters:** It turns model experimentation into a product-shaped system where multiple approaches can be compared through APIs and a dashboard.
+Turns model experimentation into a product-shaped system where multiple approaches can be compared through APIs and a dashboard.

 **Highlights**
 - Implemented classical baselines with HOG/LBP + SVM alongside deep learning models such as ResNet and EfficientNet.